andrew-delph/MyDataStore/README.md

 6. **Periodic Partition Verification and Replication**:

    - Data replication and verification is a process that ensures data consistency and integrity across the distributed system.
-   - It involves synchronizing partitions with epochs.
-   - It creates Merkle trees for each owned partition.
-   - It compares these trees across nodes.
-   - It resolves inconsistencies by requesting specific buckets.
-   - It updates data with bucket transfers.
    - The raft leader periodically increments a varaible called Epoch.
    - Epochs are stored with the value write.
    - Upon Epoch increment, each node creates a merkle tree for (Partition, Epoch, Data) then starts comparing the tree hash to the hash of other members.